cemmanouilidis/kitkit/README.md

-# KitKit - An Objective-C 2.0 Kit for Linux
+# KitKit - A croos platform Objective-C 2.0 Kit
 ![KitKit Logo](https://dl.dropbox.com/u/1111373/kitkit.png)

-KitKit provides a cross platform Objective-C 2.0 environment for Linux and OSX using llvm, cmake and GNUstep.
+KitKit is a cross platform Objective-C 2.0 environment for Linux and OSX.
+KitKit is build on llvm, cmake, GNUstep and libobjc2.0

 ## llvm, cmake and GNUstep
 [llvm], [cmake] and [GNUstep] are included as [submodules] of KitKit.
 So